 The school's financial position is sound.
-The budget for the school financial year 1/1/23 to 31/12/23 has been approved by the School Council and expenditure is proceeding within the approved budget.
+The budget for the school financial year 1/1/24 to 31/12/24 has been approved by the Governing Council, which also monitors expenditure.

 11. Local Community

 General characteristics:

 The School of Languages does not have a zone.
 It is open to all students from all over South Australia: from DfE schools, the Catholic and Independent Sectors and Adult Reentry students.
 Enrolments in Auslan and Pitjantjara are also open to any adult learners.